darklab8/autogit/README.md

 The tool generates automatically changelogs of new features and bug fixes for your product releases and also calculates next semantic version your next product release should be having

+Essentially tool...
+To decrease toll on release documentation writing, and to start writing more descriptive commits What are git conventional commits: https://www.conventionalcommits.org/en/v1.0.0/ What is semantic versioning: https://semver.org/

 ## Features

 - [git conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) validations (and optional other ones) on pre-commit hook